 With great amenities like free wifi, an outdoor terrace, and full kitchen facilities, you’ll feel right at home at Hostel Du Globe.
 Whether traveling solo or with friends or family, this is where you want to go on a budget in Paris.

 Best Mid-Range Hotel in Châtelet: Hotel Mondial

 For modern facilities and a convenient location, Hotel Mondial is where you’ll want to stay in Châtelet.
-With spacious rooms, free wifi, and a prime location right next to the Chatelet metro station, this hotel has everything you need for a comfortable and relaxing stay in Paris.
+This hotel has everything you need for a comfortable and relaxing stay in Paris, with spacious rooms, free wifi, and a prime location right next to the Chatelet metro station.

 Best Luxury Hotel in Châtelet: Novotel Paris Les Halles

 For a luxury experience in the heart of Paris, Novotel Paris Les Halles is where you’ll want to stay.
 Featuring elegant rooms with stunning city views, top-notch amenities like onsite dining and a spa, and a central Paris location in the bustling Les Halles neighborhood, this is where you can truly experience all that Paris has to offer.